 The interviewers try to see your career growth and problem-solving abilities with this question.
 They want to know how you react to challenges in the job and what you learn from them.
 Your answer should reflect how past challenges have been a ladder of learning in your professional career.

-“When I started working as a paralegal, my biggest challenge was researching case facts and drafting documents maintaining the constraints of time.
-Such stringent deadlines and strenuous work were a huge challenge to cope up with as a beginner.
+“When I started working as a paralegal, my biggest challenge was researching case facts and drafting documents while maintaining the constraints of time.
+Such stringent deadlines and strenuous work were a huge challenge to cope with as a beginner.
 But, very soon, I took the challenge as a learning step to acquaint myself with working diligently under pressure without compromising quality.
-I also learnt how to value and maintain time and multitask efficiently within deadlines.”
+I also learned to value and maintain time and multitask efficiently within deadlines.”

 5. Describe Your Daily Routine As A Court Clerk?

-“I would prioritize my duties for the day by making a list of the work at hand according to their order of importance.
+“I would prioritize my daily duties by making a list of the work at hand according to their order of importance.
 I would first cater to the work whose deadlines are near.
 On average, my day would consist of looking after the daily agenda, answering correspondence, preparing court orders and summons, and maintaining accounts and documentation.”

 6. Describe Briefly About Your Experience

 Recruiters ask you about your professional experience besides your educational qualifications to see whether you are a fresh graduate or have experience in the legal field.
 Say if you have handled any related job role in the past or have any experience working in the legal profession.